openframe-org/criteria-set-protocol/schemas/README.md

 during rendering.
 They can be coupled with the `data` or `providedData` properties to provide additional information, such as DGNB heart scores:

-- **tasks.itemGroups**: If a task has items which are mutually exclusive, the ids of the task items must be placed in an itemGroups array in the task, that way the frontend may know how to render them appropriately.
+- **taskItems.definition**: A task item definition may be an array, in which case the task item definition can be one of a list of alternatives

 ```json5
 {